Anatomy of a Luny Script

 When you write regular C# code, it gets compiled into 'CPU instructions' (oversimplified).
 C# has the full breadth and depth of any high-level programming language: full freedom but enormous complexity.

-LunyScript puts guardrails on that infinite freedom (read: complexity) to accomplish:
+LunyScript puts guardrails on that infinite freedom to make game programming more accessible than visual scripting:

 How to create a Luny Script